Skip to main content Skip to main content

 By Car

 A16 motorway (Naples-Bari), Benevento exit.
 From Naples approximately 80 km (1 hour), from Bari approximately 190 km (2 hours).
 From Rome, A1 motorway to Caserta Sud then the dual carriageway to Benevento (approximately 280 km, 3 hours).
-Free parking available at the hotel.
+Private garage available at the hotel (daily fee).

 By Train